pretix/pretix-docs/docs/topics/taxes.md

 When a customer places an order, pretix will check the custom rules from top to bottom.
 The first rule matching the order will be used to decide if and how VAT will be charged.
-You may move the rules up or down the priority list using the arrow buttons :btn-icon:fa3-arrow-up:: and :btn-icon:fa3-arrow-down::.
+You can move the rules up or down the priority list using the arrow buttons :btn-icon:fa3-arrow-up:: and :btn-icon:fa3-arrow-down::.

 ### EU reverse charge

 !!!
 Warning
-    Reverse charge rules are **not applicable** for most events handled with pretix.
+    Reverse charge rules are **not applicable** to most events handled with pretix.
     We therefore **strongly recommend not to enable this feature** if you do not have a specific reason to do so.
     According to article 52 of the [VAT directive](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32006L0112&from=EN) (page 17), the place of supply is always the location of your event.
     Therefore, tax always has to be paid according to the laws of the country where the event is held, regardless of the location of the customer.